 Causes of insomnia

-Insomnia is not considered a disease but a symptom.
-Insomnia can be associates to many causes, including environmental factors directly affecting sleep.
-These factors including noise, light or exposure to screens before bedtime.
+Insomnia can be associated with many causes, including environmental factors directly affecting sleep.
+These factors include noise, light or exposure to screens before bedtime.

 Psychological factors should also be considered.
 Anxiety and stress have a huge impact on our ability to sleep well.
 Sometimes insomnia also hides another sleeping disorder.